DiceNameIsMy/vut-itu/docs/Navrh.md

 ### 1.1 Name & Topic (Název a téma)
 #### 1.1.1 YouQuest
 We have decided we'd like to look into applications that provide tooling to help people in planning their upcoming trips, be it one or many cities, a new country, or a different continent.
 Nadzeya came up with this idea because of the many issues she and her friends had with the tooling they were recently using.
 Some of them being:
-- As they've been traveling on a rented car, it was unplesant that there isn't mush information on the road type, it's quality, which can be important to know when driving though less populated areas.//TODO I think we should rewrite this part, because the concept and the main idea of an app has changed a lot.
-- Driving in a car can get boring.
-They wanted like to have a way to discover & visit nearby attractions while on their way to their main destination.
-- TODO?

 #### 1.1.2 Team members
 - Albert Popov (xpopov10) <- Captain